-Airvolution have been continually searching for suitable wind farm sites across Scotland; part of this search included looking at Statkraft’s existing sites to add extensions to these.
+We are continually searching for suitable wind farm sites across Scotland; part of this search included looking at our existing sites to add extensions to these.
 Indeed, Scottish Government policy points developers towards extending existing sites.

 Isn't this the same place where the 48 turbine Clash Gour project has been proposed?

 No, ours is a different proposal to Clash Gour.
 That project is for 48 wind turbines being proposed by Force 9 Energy & EDF.
-Our project is for up to 10 turbines and is being developed through a partnership between Airvolution and Statkraft, who built, own and operate the existing Berry Burn Wind Farm.
+Our project is for up 9 turbines.
+See map of site layout.

 Where exactly will the turbines go?

 The dots on the map here show a proposed layout located to the east of the existing Berry Burn Wind Farm.
-As we do more studies throughout this year, the exact location of the turbines is likely to slightly change.
+The original scheme proposed 10 turbines and that has been reduced to nine as more studies were completed.

 How tall will the turbines be?

 We are proposing a maximum of 150 metres to blade tip.
 This maximises the output of the turbines without the need to install aviation lighting.
-We will hold another public exhibition to show the final project plan in detail where you can discuss this and more with the project team.
+We would be happy to discuss this with you.

-If you have any questions in the meantime please register to our website and use the “Any Questions?” tab on the Berry Burn Extension homepage.
+If you have any questions about the project please register and use the “Any Questions?” tab on the Berry Burn Extension homepage.